UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

+Notes:

-Notes: Now that all the collaborators have access they can clone the repository and create a branch using a meaningful name with the feature they are willing to work on.
-If some of the collaborators push to `main` without communicating it to the other team members first could it create merging problems.
-To reduce that risk, you can set up a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) in the repository, which requires a pull request before merging any code into the protected branch.
+Now that all the collaborators have access, they can clone the repository and create a branch using a meaningful name with the feature they are willing to work on.
+If some of the collaborators push to `main` without first informing to the other team members, it may couse merging problems.
+To reduce that risk,
+you can set up a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) in the repository, which requires a pull request before merging any code into the protected branch.

 🙌
-To add a branch protection rule you can go to **Settings > Code and Automation (sidebar) > Branch protection rules** and click in **"Add rule"**.
+To add a branch protection rule you navigate to **Settings > Code and Automation (sidebar) > Branch protection rules** and select **"Add rule"**.

 ---